EGI-Federation/documentation/content/en/providers/cloud-compute/openstack/aai.md

 ## VO cleaning

-Sometimes it is easy to leave behind Virtual Machines that are no longer used, consuming unncessary resources.
+Sometimes it is easy to leave behind Virtual Machines that are no longer used, consuming unnecessary resources.
 Owners of unused VMs should be notified to check whether occupied resources can be freed.

 EGI Check-in users get an `ePUID` (i.e. a long hash ending in `@egi.eu`) which